 If you get an argument similar to the following from Trinitarians....

 "If you reason that Jesus cannot be "God" then you must consistently reason the Father is not "Lord."

 ....then you should respond thusly:

 "You are incorrect.
-If I reason that Jesus is not this one God, I must consistently argue that the Father is not this one Lord.
+If I reason that Jesus is not this one God mentioned here, I must consistently argue that the Father is not this one Lord mentioned here.
 And he isn't.
 The Father is not this one Lord.
 This Lord is Jesus and the Father, the Lord God, is the Lord and God of the Lord Jesus.
 Just as Israel had one God, Yahweh, and one Lord (Kyrios), David, we also have one God, the Father, and one Lord, Jesus.
 Yahweh was Israel's Lord (Kyrios) and David was Israel's Lord (Kyrios).
 They were not the same Lord (Kyrios).
 And neither is the Father and Jesus.
 The Father is the God of our one Lord (Eph 1:17).
-The Lord Jesus has a Lord and God, the Lord God our Father does not.
-They are not the same Lord nor are they the same God."
+The Lord Jesus has a Lord and God, the Lord God, our Father, does not.
+Jesus is not the one God nor is the Father this one Lord."